serghiou/best-of-data-science/best-of-r.md

 ***

+## Data import/export

+**[datapasta.](https://cran.r-project.org/web/packages/datapasta/vignettes/how-to-datapasta.html)** Package.
+Tutorial.
+This is a fantastic package that translates copied data in your clipboard into R input and your R output into copied data in your clipboard.
+It is amazing how it simply works and effortlessly knows how to handle your data.
+You can also assign its functions to a keyboard shortcut, which makes this a super easy way to import/export data.
+I love how it also quotes unquoted strings within a vector.
+Very highly recommended!

+**[vroom.](https://github.com/jimhester/vroom)** Package.
+Tutorial.
+Lighting fast import of .csv files (x10 faster than data.table).
+It does this by only accessing the part of the database required for the action needed.

+***

 ## Data manipulation

 **[dplyr.](https://cran.r-project.org/web/packages/dplyr/vignettes/dplyr.html)** Package.
 Tutorial.
 By far the most popular package for data manipulation in R. Part of the tidyverse.